mjordan/islandora_workbench_docs/docs/development_guide.md

 - Unit tests that do not require a live Islandora instance.
 - Integration tests that require a live Islandora instance running at `https://islandora.traefik.me/`.

-The unit tests are pretty conventional, but the integration tests are a bit more challenging.
-The two sample tests provided below are copied from `islandora_tests.py`, and you can see their input files in `tests/assets/create_test` and `tests/assets/max_node_title_length_test`, respectively.
+`unittest` groups tests into classes.
+A single test file can contain one or more test classes.
+Within each test class, you can put one or more test methods.
+As shown in the second example below, two reserved methods, `setUp()` and `tearDown()`, are reserved for setup and cleanup tasks, respectively, within each class.
+If you are new to using `unittest`, [this](https://www.pythontutorial.net/python-unit-testing/) is a good tutorial.

 ### A simple unit test

-This test, from `tests/unit_tests.py`, tests the `validate_latlong_value()` method from the `workbench_utils.py` module.
+Islandora Workbench unit tests are much like unit tests in any Python application.
+The sample test below, from `tests/unit_tests.py`, tests the `validate_latlong_value()` method from the `workbench_utils.py` module.
+Since `workbench_utils.validate_latlong_value()` doesn't interact with Islandora, `https://islandora.traefik.me/` doesn't need to be available to run this unit test.

 ```python
 class TestValidateLatlongValue(unittest.TestCase):